Market alert: Time to practice risk aversion

 With transport around the country disrupted, it was difficult to get produce to market.
 Gu cited the case of one vegetable hauler who had to wait five hours at an expressway entrance to Shanghai.
 He turned to the government for help, and every vegetable transporter received, within days, a “green pass” that allowed obstacle-free travel.

-The Shanghai Party Committee and Shanghai Health Commission subsequently directed the Jiangqiao Wholesale Market to supply free vegetables to families of local doctors who had been sent to Hubei Province, the epicenter of the epidemic.
+The Jiangqiao Wholesale Market also supplied free vegetables to families of local doctors who had been sent to Hubei Province, the former epicenter of the epidemic.

 Despite a shortage of workers, Gu rose to the challenge.